-Let’s be real: Searching for an apartment is a lot of work.
-After all, choosing where to live is one of the biggest life decisions you have to make.
+Let’s be real — searching for an apartment is a lot of work.
 Whether you’re a Chicago native or a new transplant, the process of finding an apartment in Chicago can be downright stressful.
-To make the process easier, we’re offering up a roundup of tips that will help you narrow down your search.
+To make things easier, we’re offering up a roundup of tips that will help you narrow down your apartment search.
 Follow this quick guide, and you’ll be on your way to finding the right Chicago apartment for you and your lifestyle in no time.
 Check out our best tips for finding an apartment in Chicago below.

-The next step is to determine what Chicago neighborhood you’d like to call home.
-The best way to make this decision is to ask yourself some questions about what you’re looking for in a neighborhood.
-Do you want to be close to party spots, or would you prefer a more quiet area?
+The next step is to determine which Chicago neighborhood you’d like to call home.
+To make right decision, ask yourself some questions about what you’re looking for in a neighborhood.
+Do you want to be close to party spots, or would you prefer a quiet area?
 How close do you want to be to the city’s best upscale shopping options or entertainment venues?
 How about parks and outdoor spaces?
 Once you can answer these questions, you’ll have a better idea of what neighborhoods you should be scoping out for an apartment.
-Lakeview is just one neighborhood option that offers great food and drink options closeby to affordable apartment buildings.
+Lakeview is just one neighborhood option that offers great food and drink options close to affordable apartment buildings.
 For example, PPM’s Oakdale Street apartments offer lots of great studio options at an affordable price point.

 Consider Your Commute

 Your commute is another important factor that should influence your renting decisions.
-Life is stressful enough, and the last thing you need is to move to an apartment that makes getting to work on time an impossible task.
+Life is stressful enough, and the last thing you need is tough commute.
 Depending on where you work, you’ll want to choose an apartment that is either close to where your office is located or a spot that’s near public transportation.
 For example, if you work in the Loop, the Gold Coast neighborhood may be a good option due to the close proximity to the area.

 Want more tips for finding an apartment in Chicago?
-Check out some of our additional posts below:
+Check out a couple of our related posts below: